Sithu-Aung-Khant/jewelista/README.md

-# MyJewel - Luxury Jewelry E-commerce Platform
+# Jewelista - Luxury Jewelry E-commerce Platform

-MyJewel is a modern e-commerce platform built with Next.js, offering a seamless shopping experience for luxury jewelry.
+Jewelista is a modern e-commerce platform built with Next.js, offering a seamless shopping experience for luxury jewelry.
 The project features a responsive design, smooth animations, and an intuitive user interface.

 ## Features